PROFILE

 U.S.-CHINA RELATIONS

-From Liberation to the Shanghai
+From Revolution to the Shanghai Communique

 As the PLA armies moved south to complete the